KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials-Article.md

 ## Keyboard Settings

-KeyboardKit has an ``KeyboardSettings`` class that provides observable keyboard settings that are automatically persisted when they are changed.
-Other namespaces have their own setting types, like ``AutocompleteSettings``.

-KeyboardKit automatically creates instances of these classes, injects them into ``KeyboardInputViewController/settings``, and syncs any changes with the controller and its various contexts when needed.

-Settings data is by default isolated to each target, but you can use ``KeyboardSettings/setupStore(withAppGroup:keyPrefix:)`` to automatically sync data between your app and its keyboard extension, using an App Group.
+KeyboardKit has a ``KeyboardSettings`` class that has a ``KeyboardSettings/store`` that is used to persist all persisted properties in all contexts.
+When you set up KeyboardKit with a ``KeyboardApp`` that defines an App Group, the store will automatically be set up to sync data between your app and its keyboard extension.

 > Important: `@AppStorage` properties use the store that's available when they're first accessed.
 Make sure to set up a custom store BEFORE accessing any of these settings properties.